-- To Win – The most simple and most common type of racing bet is simply a wager on which horse will win a given race.
+The most simple and most common type of racing bet is simply a wager on which horse will win a given race.

-- Each Way – Each way betting can be done on virtually any sport but because of the nature of racing and the high odds of horses in large fields, it is particularly popular on the gee-gees.
+Each way betting can be done on virtually any sport but because of the nature of racing and the high odds of horses in large fields, it is particularly popular on the gee-gees.
 An each way bet is effectively two bets, one on the horse to win and one on it to place, the latter meaning to finish in the top two, three or four (or more when there are enhanced terms or huge fields) and paying out at a fraction, often a quarter, of the main odds.
 If the horse wins, both bets win, if it places, one wins, one loses and a finish outside the places makes both bets losers.

-- Forecast – A forecast is a bet on which horses will finish first and second in the correct order, with huge odds often available.
+A forecast is a bet on which horses will finish first and second in the correct order, with huge odds often available.
 A reverse forecast is similar, but the top two can finish in any order and this is effectively two bets.
 Tricasts are also possible, where the top three horses in order must be named (with combination tricasts covering the top three in any order).

-- Accumulators – Accumulators, or accas, are hugely popular in racing and can range from a double (picking two races and trying to get the winner in each) up to sixfolds (six different races) or more.
+Accumulators, or accas, are hugely popular in racing and can range from a double (picking two races and trying to get the winner in each) up to sixfolds (six different races) or more.

-For example, with four selections, for example the winners of the 3.10 at Ripon, 3.20 at Ascot, 3.50 at Ripon and 4.10 at Kelso, you could place a Yankee.
+For example, with four selections – the winners of the 3.10 at Ripon, 3.20 at Ascot, 3.50 at Ripon and 4.10 at Kelso – you could place a Yankee.
 This covers all six possible doubles, four available trebles and one fourfold accumulator.
-If one horse wins you get nothing, whilst two, three or perhaps even four wins are needed to make a profit depending on the odds of each horse.
+If one horse wins you get nothing, whilst two, three or perhaps even four wins are needed to make a positive return depending on the odds of each horse.
 A Yankee is effectively 11 bets in one, so a £1 stake would cost £11.
 Popular multiples include a Lucky 15 (like a Yankee but 15 bets as including singles too) and a Lucky 31 (31 bets in total, over five selections).